andih82/jku-ws24-cloud-computing-project/PROPOSAL.md

 ### Frontend Service (Tim)
 - Implement a simple web interface using Kotlin and Ktor.
+- Create a Dockerfile to build the frontend service.
 - Use Github Actions to automate the CI/CD pipeline.
 - - Build container image using the `Dockerfile`.
 - - Push the container image to a container registry.

 ### Backend Service (Anna)
-- Implement a RESTful API using Python and FastAPI.
+- Implement a simple RESTful API using Python and FastAPI.
+- Create a Dockerfile to build the backend service.
 - Use Github Actions to automate the CI/CD pipeline.
 - - Build container image using the `Dockerfile`.
 - - Push the container image to a container registry.